Stephanie Rose - Counsellor

 MSc, Psychology from City U, Hong Kong

-Stephanie’s clinical experience includes individual and group counseling at Central Minds and HELP, a not-for-profit supporting domestic workers.
-Stephanie also works as a Wellbeing Lead at Oliver Wyman, a global management consultancy where she oversees the development of mental health programming, resource provision and initiatives to improve employee work-life-balance.
-Previously, Stephanie consulted for City Mental Health Alliance where she developed mental health training materials, and collaborated closely with clinical practitioners, employees and employers to design human-centric solutions to employee mental health challenges.
-This unique experience also equips her with a strong understanding of work related issues that may impact clients; whether that be stress, burnout or imposter syndrome.
-Last but not least, Steph is a mum so understands the role-strain many parents experience juggling competing demands in a fast-paced city like Hong Kong.
+Stephanie also consults for City Mental Health Alliance where she collaborates closely with clinical practitioners, employees and employers to design human-centric solutions to employee mental health challenges.
+This unique experience equips her with a strong understanding of the contextual issues that may impact clients; whether that be challenging team dynamics, unclear expectations and communication, toxic leadership behaviours or organisational changes.
+Last but not least, Stephanie is a mum so understands the role-strain many parents experience juggling competing demands in a fast-paced city like Hong Kong.

 Originally from Denmark and the UK, Stephanie moved to Hong Kong as a child and calls the city her home.
 As a result of her diverse upbringing, Stephanie brings cultural sensitivity into her practice seeking to understand all experiences with curiosity and respect.